Co-op Sectors

 Food and Grocery Co-ops

-What is a food co-op?
-What makes it different from your typical grocery store?
+What is a food co-op, and what makes it different from your typical grocery store?
+These organizations are member-based groups that secure access to high-quality food at competitive prices.
 The cooperative movement has changed how millions of Americans shop for food.

 At a grocery co-op, the customers are the owners.
-After purchasing shares in the co-op, member-owners can participate in decision-making and share the store’s profits.
+One gains a food co-op membership after purchasing shares in the co-op.
+Member-owners can then participate in decision-making and share the store’s profits.
 Yet everyone is welcome to shop at co-ops for local, sustainable products, even without becoming a member.

-Co-ops are rooted in the local communities they serve.
-Compared to traditional supermarkets, food co-ops give more money back to the local economy.
+Co-ops primarily serve their local communities.
+Unlike traditional supermarkets that are for-profit, food co-ops are designed to give more money back to the local economy.
 Grocery cooperatives do business with farmers in the area, stocking up on fresh produce and specialty items you can’t find at a conventional store.
 Working with local food producers is an integral part of the business for most grocery co-ops.

 Grocery and food co-ops exercise social responsibility to benefit local communities and economies.
 Below are key statistics on grocery cooperatives: